How to Grow Any Kind of Eggplant

 Eggplant is a tropical plant so it requires warm soil and hot weather.
-In my zone 6 New Jersey garden, I wait to plant my tropical vegetable plants until the end of May when both the soil and the temperatures have warmed.
+In my zone 6 New Jersey garden, I wait to plant my tropical vegetable plants until the end of May when both the soil and the night time temperatures have warmed.
 Raised beds and containers are also great places to grow tropical vegetables such as eggplants.
 The soil in both is significantly warmer than the soil in your garden.
 Because these are large plants, in your garden plant them at least 24 inches apart.
 In containers, plant one plant per 18 or 24 inch container.

 The fruit on the plants will be very heavy so the plants tend to fall over.
 To prevent this, you want to stake them.
 The best way to stake your plants is to place the stake when you plant the plant.
 This way, when the plants are large enough to need a stake, you won’t disturb the roots trying to drive a stake into the ground.
 Do it ahead of time as you would with dahlias.

 Eggplant require 1 to 2 inches of water each week.
 Consistency is key.
 If you water inconsistently, the fruit will be bitter.
 Drip irrigation or soaker hoses on a timer are a great way to ensure that your eggplant get watered the same amount each week.